ankaboot-source/leadminer/README.md

 	-it leadminer
 ```
 ## Troubleshooting
 Nodejs must be version 14 or higher.
+If you're on a production environment, don't forget to use `NODE_ENV=production`.
+If you have any trouble, check the issues.
+We might already have fixed the problem.
+Make sure you're on the latest version.
+If your problem persists, feel free to open a new issue.
 ## Support

 This app is provided for free as such with no guarantee nor support.
 For any kind of support, feel free to reach [ankaboot professional services](contact@ankaboot.fr).